-- An OT session is defined as up to one hour of OT services (treatment and/or evaluation) or up to three OT modalities provided on any given day. - Billing for the three modalities cannot exceed one hour persession.
+- An OT session is defined as up to one hour of OT services (treatment and/or evaluation). - Billing for the three modalities cannot exceed one hour persession.

 A self-pay agreement must be entered into with the member prior to rendering any services described in this policy when member chooses to pay, at their own expense, for services that exceed the limitations of coverage (i.e. visits beyond the 30 combined visit limit per plan year) or any other excluded or non-covered services (i.e. wellness/preventative physical therapy); care designed to prepare for specific occupational, leisure, or recreational activities or hobbies or sports; acupuncture or massage therapy (this list of examples is not all-inclusive).
 This self-pay agreement must be maintained as part of the member's medical record.